mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 };
 ```

-To view index data, you can use [sqlite3 analyzer](https://www.sqlite.org/sqlanalyze.html):
+To view index data, we can use [sqlite3 analyzer](https://www.sqlite.org/sqlanalyze.html):
 ```bash
 sqlite3_analyzer database.sqlite
 ...